aatchison/raft-consensus-server/README.md

 A complete implementation of the Raft consensus algorithm in Python, providing distributed consensus for replicated state machines with a web-based monitoring interface.

+> **Author**: This implementation was created by OpenHands AI Assistant as an educational and production-ready example of the Raft consensus algorithm.

 ## 🎯 Overview

 This implementation includes: